Historical Markers in

 Today, Kalawao County remains a living testament to the history of Hansen's disease in Hawaii.
 A small number of individuals still live in the settlement, and the area is open to visitors who wish to learn about the challenges faced by the patients and the resilience they exhibited.
 The county serves as a reminder of the importance of compassion, understanding, and the ongoing efforts to combat stigmatization and discrimination associated with infectious diseases.

-This timeline provides a concise overview of the key events in the history of Kalawao County, Hawaii.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Kalawao County, Hawaii.